 - → Submit and sign a travel order.
-Have it signed by your immediate superior and, where necessary, by the relevant authorising officer. - ightarrow Book your tickets through the travel agency approved by the FBA - → Book accommodation if needed. - → Find out what the relevant safety and insurance rules are. - → For more information, see the missions website...... or contact the Staff Payment Office.
+Have it signed by your immediate superior and, where necessary, by the relevant authorising officer. - → Book your tickets through the travel agency approved by ESMA - → Book accommodation if needed. - → Find out what the relevant safety and insurance rules are. - → For more information, contact the Staff Payment Office.